LeonSering/leonsering/content/publication/israel-2020-impact/index.md

 - paper-conference
 publication: "*International Symposium on Algorithmic Game Theory (SAGT'20)*"
 doi: 10.1007/978-3-030-57980-7_8
-abstract: <p align="justify">Flows over time enable a mathematical modeling of traffic that changes as time progresses.
+abstract: Flows over time enable a mathematical modeling of traffic that changes as time progresses.
 In order to evaluate these dynamic flows from a game theoretical perspective we consider the price of anarchy (PoA).
 In this paper we study the impact of spillback effects on the PoA, which turn out to be substantial.
 It is known that,